MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/alm/overview.md

 ### Sample installation

-The following recording shows a sample generating an installation configuration file and installing ALM by using the configuration file in a [demo deployment](./scenarios/tenant-deployments.md#demonstration-deployment).<!--note from editor: This alt text isn't adequate for readers with low vision.
-How can this image be described so those readers can understand what's going on here?
-If this is sample code that's available somewhere, maybe the alt text could point to that location.
-When I follow the "demo deployment" link, I don't see this script anywhere, but perhaps it's available elsewhere?-->
+The following recording shows a sample generating an installation configuration file and installing ALM by using the configuration file in a [demo deployment](./scenarios/tenant-deployments.md#demonstration-deployment).

 ![Example](./install.svg)